H-DNA/MPiSC/report/chapters/background/index.typ

 Load-link/Store-conditional is actually a pair of atomic instructions for synchronization.

-Semantically, load-link returns a value currently located at a memory location $x$ while store-conditional sets the memory location $x$ to a value $v$ if there's no other write to $x$ since the last load-link call, otherwise, the store-conditional call would fail.
+Semantically, load-link returns a value currently located at a memory location $x$ while store-conditional sets the memory location $x$ to a value $v$ if there is no other write to $x$ since the last load-link call, otherwise, the store-conditional call would fail.

-Intuitively, LL/SC provides an easier synchronization primitive than CAS: LL/SC ensures that a store-conditional can only succeed if there's no access to a memory location, while CAS can still succeed in this case if the value at the memory location does not change.
+Intuitively, LL/SC provides an easier synchronization primitive than CAS: LL/SC ensures that a store-conditional can only succeed if there is no access to a memory location, while CAS can still succeed in this case if the value at the memory location does not change.
 Due to this property, LL/SC is not vulnerable to the ABA problem (see @ABA-problem).
 However, CAS is in fact as powerful as LL/SC, considering that they can implement each other @herlihy-hierarchy.

-Practically, store-conditional can still fail even if there's no write to the same memory location since the last load-link call.
+Practically, store-conditional can still fail even if thereis no write to the same memory location since the last load-link call.
 This is called a spurious failure.
 For example, consider the following generic sequence of events:
 + Thread X calls load-link on $x$ and loads out $v$.
 + Thread X computes a new value $v'$.
 + Some _exceptional event_ happens (discussed below).
 Assume that no other threads access $x$ during this time.